-The above breakfast selections contain a huge amount of the bad fats (saturated & trans fats) mostly from animal products.
+The above breakfast selections contain a huge amount of bad fats (saturated & trans fats) mostly from animal products.
 They also contain high concentrations of other unhealthy ingredients like salt and sugar.
 Fried foods are also bad for your health.

 An unhealthy breakfast will not only damage your body in many ways but it also only gives you a limited amount of energy.
 If your breakfast contains a lot of sugar, you’ll get a short burst of energy followed by a dramatic drop leaving you feeling lethargic.
 This is known as the “crash.”

-Since breakfast is the most important meal of the day, it should be nutritious, filling, and satisfying.
+Since breakfast is often considered the most important meal of the day, it should be nutritious, filling, and satisfying.
 It’s the most important meal because your body is in urgent need of food in the morning since you haven’t eaten for 6-8 hours while you slept and it establishes your body’s energy level for the day.

 There are several bonuses to having a healthy breakfast.
 It will help you to control your weight.
-When you skip breakfast and not eat until lunch or later, your body starts to go into a survival mode because it interprets not getting food as starving.
-In this mode, your body lowers its metabolic rate, holds on to fat and burns lean muscle for energy.
+When you skip breakfast and do not eat until lunch or later, your body starts to go into survival mode because it interprets not getting food as starving.
+In this mode, your body lowers its metabolic rate, holds on to fat, and burns lean muscle for energy.
 This happens because when you wait until noon to have your first meal of the day it will have been 12-14 hours since you ate last –- perhaps dinner the night before.
 If you start your day with a healthy breakfast, your body’s metabolic rate increases and it burns fat and the food (calories) you ate for energy — instead of your lean muscles.

 Another bonus to making breakfast the most important meal of the day is that you can afford to have a hearty and pleasurable meal -– provided it’s healthy food — because you have all day to burn it off.